miraclx/freyr-js/README.md

 - `downloader`: \<object\>
   - `memCache`: \<boolean\> Whether or not to use in-memory caching for download chunks.
   - `cacheSize`: \<number\> Maximum size of bytes to be cached per download.
-  - `order`: \<array\> Service download sources order.
+  - `sources`: \<array\> Service download sources order.
     - Freyr would check these download sources in the order which they are defined.
 Failure to get a query from a source would try the next available source.
+You can exclude a source by prefixing it with a `!` character.
     - supported: `youtube`, `yt_music`
     - default: `[ "yt_music", "youtube" ]`
 - `services`: \<[ServiceConfiguration](#service-configuration): object\>